 Climate Change - Misconceptions

-Climate change (also sometimes called global warming) is the warming up of the planet above the temperature it is expected to be from recent experience.
-The global average temperature is rising at a rate far faster than ever before and it is thought that it may be the activities of the human population over the last 150 years or so that is causing it.
+Climate change (global warming) is the heating of the planet above the temperature it is expected to be from recent experience.
+The global average temperature is rising at a rate far faster than ever before and it is the activities of the human population over the last 150 years or so that is causing it.

-There is a very strong scientific agreement in the scientific community that Climate change is happening and that it is a result of man's activities in releasing carbon into the atmosphere that was locked away for millions of years in fossil fuels.
+There is a very strong agreement in the scientific community that climate change is happening and that it is a result of man's activities in releasing carbon into the atmosphere that was locked away for millions of years in fossil fuels.

 The evidence that the earth is warming is overwhelming